Adithya2310/LibraryManagement/readme.md

 In the project directory, you can run:

-### `npm run-script dev`
+### `npm start`

-Runs both the client app and the server app in development mode.<br>
+Runs both the the server app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view the server in the browser.

-### `npm run-script client`
+### `npm start` in client

-Runs just the client app in development mode.<br>
+The front end will uses react npm start in the client folder.
+Open [http://localhost:3000](http://localhost:3000) to view the client

-Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.
+Open [Front End](https://github.com/Adithya2310/LibraryManagementFrontEnd) to view the client part of the project

-### `npm run-script server`

-Runs just the server in development mode.<br>

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-If deploying to heroku this does not need to be run since it is handled by the heroku-postbuild script<br>

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn how to setup a local MongoDB instance for testing, check out how to [Connect to MongoDB](https://docs.mongodb.com/guides/server/drivers/).

-To learn how to deploy a full-stack web app to heroku, check out [this great guide](https://daveceddia.com/deploy-react-express-app-heroku/).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify